realA10001986/Dash-Gauges/README.md

 ## Connecting a Time Circuits Display

-### Connecting a TCD by wire

->Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place, and there is no way to remote-control the Gauges through the TCD by wire.
-A wireless connection over BTTFN/WiFi is much more powerful and therefore recommended over a wired connection.

-For wiring information, please see [here](hardware/#connecting-a-tcd-to-the-dash-gauges-by-wire).

-With the wiring in place, head to the Config Portal and set the option **_TCD connected by wire_**.
-On the TCD, the option "Control props connected by wire" must be set.

->You can connect both the TCD and a Time Travel button to the Dash Gauges.
-But the button should not be pressed when the option **_TCD connected by wire_** is set, as it might yield unwanted results.

 ### BTTF-Network ("BTTFN")

 The TCD can communicate with the Dash Gauges wirelessly, via the built-in "**B**asic-**T**elematics-**T**ransmission-**F**ramework" over WiFi.
 It can send out information about a time travel and an alarm.
 Furthermore, the TCD's keypad can be used to remote-control the Dash Gauges.